SyedAllabakash/Cloud-Support-Portfolio-/README.md

-This is a Cloud Support labs creating respurces, monitored and troubleshooting issue with in a controlled environment
+This is a Cloud Support labs where I created resources, monitored and troubleshooting issue with in a controlled environment